Alcohol and injury

 Did you know?

-- There are approximately 183 deaths every year in Western Australia as a result of alcohol-caused injury.
+- There were approximately 284 deaths in 2017 in Western Australia as a result of alcohol-attributable injury on a single occasion use.
 2

 - Self-inflicted injuries, moto vehicle accident injuries and falls accounted for the most amount of deaths attributable to alcohol in 2017.
 Self-inflicted injuries made up of 36% of alcohol-attributable deaths in 2017.
 2

 National Health and Medical Research Council, 2020.
 Australian Guidelines to Reduce Health Risks from Drinking Alcohol, Commonwealth of Australia, Canberra

 Epidemiology Branch, Department of Health Western Australia.
 WA Hospital Morbidity and Mortality Data Systems (2008-2018), ABS Morbidity and Mortality Data (2008-2018).
 Retrieved on 22 November 2021